-Depending upon the nature and the size of the real estate business the roles of the MLCO and the MLRO may require additional support and resources.
-Where a real estate business elects to bring in additional support or to delegate areas of the MLCO or MLRO functions to third parties, the MLCO and MLRO shall remain directly responsible for their respective roles, and senior management will remain responsible for overall compliance with the money laundering regulations and by extension the Guidance Notes.
+Depending upon the nature and the size of the firm the roles of the MLCO and the MLRO may require additional support and resources.
+Where an accountant selects to bring in additional support or to delegate areas of the MLCO or MLRO functions to third parties, the MLCO and MLRO shall remain directly responsible for their respective roles, and senior management will remain responsible for overall compliance with the money laundering regulations and by extension the Guidance Notes.

-The methodology and approach to risk assessment is the decision of the individual real estate business and is dependent on the nature of the firm and its business.
+The methodology and approach to risk assessment is the decision of the individual firms and is dependent on the nature of the firm and its business.

-Any arrangement to outsource its compliance function must have the prior approval of the Commission and be covered by way of a contractual agreement in which defined responsibilities must be clearly stated and acknowledged by all parties.
+Any arrangement to outsource its compliance function must have the prior approval of the Commission and be covered by way of a contractual agreement in which defined responsibilities must be clearly sated and acknowledged by all parties.

-12 Client Due Diligence (CDD)9
+12 Client Due Diligence (CDD)